Psychedelic/dab/README.md

 ---

+## 🛠 Creating Your Own Registry

+Anyone is able to create their own DAB registry by following the [DAB Registry Standard](https://github.com/Psychedelic/dab/blob/278f25c20ad426c58f8d97dfa352c20dfb9999de/candid/STANDARD.md).
+Any additional logic you'd like to add to your registry is up to your own discretion but it is imperative that the Registry Standard is implemented without fault.
+If not, your canister will not work with services built for DAB registries such as [DAB-js](https://github.com/Psychedelic/DAB-js).

+If you're unsure of how an implementation of the DAB Registry Standard would look like, we have created an example implementation in rust that we are calling [the Template Registry](https://github.com/Psychedelic/dab/tree/main/template_registry).

+All newly created registries are unverified.
+To request verification of your registry, submit [this form](https://dab-ooo.typeform.com/to/m8qBZHWu?typeform-source=admin.typeform.com).

+---

-## #️⃣ V0.3.0 - DAB's Current Registries.
+## #️⃣ V1.0.0 - DAB's Current Verified Registries.

-In v0.3.0, DAB has three registries that developers can integrate with, or submit items to:
+In v1.0.0, DAB has three registries that developers can integrate with, or submit items to:

 - The NFT List (auto-surface NFTs in apps and multi-standard support).
 - The Canister List (associate metadata to Canister IDs and auto-surface it in UIs)